-is an illustrator and writer, she lives on the home territories of the Musqueam, Squamish and Tseil-Waututh people — also known as Vancouver, BC.
-She identifies as Indigenous with family ties to the Tsilhqot’in, Carrier and Okanagan Nations.
-Her work focuses on Indigenous and feminist representation with bold collisions of colour and comic influenced linework.
-She has been published by magazines such as Discorder, Kimiwan and Chickadee (forthcoming), her work can also be found in the following books, #NotYourNDNPrincess and select Indigenous publications for AIM language group.
+is an illustrator and writer, she lives on the unceded and ancestral home territories of the Musqueam, Squamish and Tseil-Waututh people.
+She is a member of the Tsilhqot’in First nation with family ties to the Carrier and Okanagan Nations.
+Her illustrative work focuses on Indigenous and feminist representation with bold collisions of colour and comic influenced linework.
+She has been published by magazines such as Discorder, Kimiwan and Chickadee (forthcoming); her work can also be found in the following books, #NotYourNDNPrincess and select Indigenous publications for AIM language group.

 For more information on my background with exhibitions and past publications, please click here.

 Drawing and Representation